Waterbed Hev

 Waterbed Hev is the first solo album by the American rapper Heavy D. The album was released on April 22, 1997, for Uptown Records and was produced by Heavy D, DJ Battle Cat and Tony Dofat.
 It marked Heavy D's first album without "The Boyz", DJ Eddie F and G-Wiz.
-Waterbed Hev made it to Np.
-9 on the Billboard 200 and No. 3 on the Top R&B/Hip-Hop Albums chart, going gold in the process.
+Waterbed Hev made it to No. 9 on the Billboard 200 and No. 3 on the Top R&B/Hip-Hop Albums chart, going gold in the process.
 Four singles were released, "Waterbed Hev", "I'll Do Anything", "Keep It Coming" (US No. 23) and "Big Daddy" (US No. 18).
 Guests on the album include Lost Boyz, Soul for Real and Tha Dogg Pound.

 Critical reception

 The Los Angeles Times wrote that "the New York rapper discovers new ways of being the sensuous, sometimes erotic romantic without ever being vulgar."
 Elliott Wilson, in his review for The Source, commended the album, calling it a "catchy, worthwhile listen that will stifle the non-believers".